Pazhaya Sreekanteswaram Temple: Kovilvila Tharavad

 Kovilvila Tharavad traces its roots to Valluvanad.
-Centuries ago, the nair tharavad had a Karanavar who was an advanced upasaka of Srividya sampradaya.
+Centuries ago, the Nair Tharavad had a Karanavar who was an advanced upasaka of Srividya sampradaya.
 He and his wife used a Meru Sreechakram for their worship.
 They had many disciples.
 Though they were revered by the people around, they were not in the good books of the ruler.
 Due to royal displeasure, the members of the tharavad had to flee to Pattazhi.
-From Pattazhi they moved to Thiruvananthapuram and settled there.
+From Pattazhi, they moved to Thiruvananthapuram and settled there.
 The Karanavar and his wife continued their upasana in the land of Sri Padmanabha.
-After leading fruitful lives they reached the Divine Abode of Lalita Parameswari.
+After leading fruitful lives, they reached the Divine Abode of Lalita Parameswari.

-In course of time the family began to manage the affairs of Pazhaya Sreekanteswaram Temple.
+In the course of time, the family began to manage the affairs of Pazhaya Sreekanteswaram Temple.
 Years rolled by.
 Besides Sreechakram, the family started worshipping Bhadrakali of a kalari and the great Karanavar who had attained the lotus-feet of the Divine Mother.
 By the blessings of Sreekanteswara and the Household Deities, the family prospered and reached great heights.
 But succeeding generations did not have the required degree of piety.
 The family is believed to have incurred the wrath of the Guardian Deities.
 Kovilvila House, along with the chamber in which the Guardian Deities were installed, was reduced to ashes.
 Though the tharavad managed to rise from the ashes, it did not resume the upasana for many years.

 Kovilvila Bhagavati Temple

-After an elaborate Ashtamangala Prasnam in December 2006, a new temple by the name Kovilvila Bhagavati Temple was constructed in a piece of land adjacent to Pazhaya Sreekanteswaram.
+After an elaborate Ashtamangala Prasnam in December 2006, a new temple by the name Kovilvila Bhagavati Temple was constructed on a piece of land adjacent to Pazhaya Sreekanteswaram.
 This piece of land belonged to Kovilvila L Parukkutti Amma, the wife of Justice K. S. Govinda Pillai.
-The Guardian Deities of the tharavad - Kalari Bhadrakali, Meru Sreechakram, and Karanavar - were duly installed by the Tantri Thrippunithura Puliyannoor Murali Narayanan Nambuthiripad on 21 March 2008.
-One-hooded Nagaraja, five-hooded Nagayakshi and Chitrakootam were installed by Amedamangalathu Vishnu Nambuthiri on the next day.
+The Guardian Deities of the tharavad—Kalari Bhadrakali, Meru Sreechakram, and Karanavar—were duly installed by the Tantri Thrippunithura Puliyannoor Murali Narayanan Nambuthiripad on 21 March 2008.
+One-hooded Nagaraja, five-hooded Nagayakshi, and Chitrakootam were installed by Amedamangalathu Vishnu Nambuthiri on the next day.

 Offering Neyvilakku for eleven consecutive days is the most important vazhipadu in the Temple.

 Being the day of installation of the Goddess, Uthram in the month of Meenom, is the most important day in the temple calendar.
 Women devotees offer Pongala on that day.
 Ayilyam in the month of Thulam is important for the Serpent gods.

 Murals in Kovilvila Bhagavati Temple

-The Temple has in it grand mural paintings of Kalari Bhadrakali and Lalita Parameswari.
+The Temple contains grand mural paintings of Kalari Bhadrakali and Lalita Parameswari.
 According to Dr. M.G.Sasibhooshan, the mural of Lalita Parameswari is one of the largest of its kind.